UDOOboard/Vision-Docs/docs/02_Hardware_References/03_Video_Output.md

-### UDOO Vision Hardware and UEFI BIOS User Manual
+### UDOO VISION Hardware and UEFI BIOS User Manual

-For a complete explanation of the UDOO Vision hardware you can download the [UDOO Vision Hardware and UEFI User Manual](https://udoo.org/download/files/UDOO_VISION/Doc/UDOO_VISION_MANUAL.pdf)
+For a complete explanation of the UDOO VISION hardware you can download the [UDOO VISION Hardware and UEFI User Manual](https://udoo.org/download/files/UDOO_VISION/Doc/UDOO_VISION_MANUAL.pdf)